andrzejressel/pulumi-wasm/docs/Internal/Output.md

 sequenceDiagram
     User --> User: Create function
     User --> User: Assign ID to function
-    User -> Pulumi_WASM: Map given output with function "ID" Note left of User: Other computations
+    User -> Pulumi_Wasm: Map given output with function "ID" Note left of User: Other computations

     loop While there are still outputs to map (1)
-    User -> Pulumi_WASM: Get output values with function ids User --> User: Compute results
+    User -> Pulumi_Wasm: Get output values with function ids User --> User: Compute results
-    User -> Pulumi_WASM: Return values
+    User -> Pulumi_Wasm: Return values
     end
 ```

 (1) Outputs ready to be mapped are of type `Func` for which input is type `Done`

-Currently due to single threaded nature of WASM this operation is done at the end of the program.
+Currently due to single threaded nature of Wasm this operation is done at the end of the program.